Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 13. `Nonfree`: It is moved to opencv_contrib/xfeatures2d in OpenCV 3.0.
 There are some algorithms that is protected by patent and limited in usage in OpenCV, such as SIFT.
 These algorithms are isolated into their own modules, therefore you need to take special measures to use them in commercial products.

-14. `Contrib`: It involves something new that haven’t been integrated into OpenCV.
+14. `Contrib`: It involves something new that haven't been integrated into OpenCV.

 15. `Legacy`: It has been removed from OpenCV 3.0.
-This module contains some old stuffs that haven’t been completely removed.
+This module contains some old stuffs that haven't been completely removed.

 16. `Ocl`: Khronos OpenCL standard.
 It has been removed from OpenCV 3.0 and replaced by T-API.
 Similar to GPU module, it realizes Khronos OpenCL standard for open parallel programming.

  Compared with GPU module, it has fewer functions, but it aims at providing the parallel devices that can run on any GPU or is powered by Khronos.
 However, GPU module can only run on Nvidia GPU devices for the reason that it utilizes Nvidia CUDA toolkit to develop.

 ### 6.2.4 Picture & Video Loading and Display